-One cylindrical roll, placed under the right foot or ankle of the right foot (left foot for a lefthanded competitor), in the kneeling position is allowed.
+One cylindrical roll placed under the right foot or ankle of the right foot, in the kneeling position is allowed.
 The roll cannot exceed a maximum of 25cm (10 in.) long and 18cm (7 in.) in diameter.
 The roll must be made of soft and flexible material.
 The use of binding or other devices to shape the roll is not permitted.